particle-iot/rgb-pixel-clock/README.md

 4. Next, plug the RGB shield into the INPUT connector of the  RGB panel.
 There are two connectors on the panel - an INPUT, identified as the one with the connector legend next to it, and an OUPUT, which is used to daisy chain (with an appropriate ribbon cable not supplied) to the INPUT of a second panel.

-  IMPORTANT: The RGB shield connector (underside of board) must be centered on the RGB panel receiving connector, as shown below:
+  *IMPORTANT*: The RGB shield connector (underside of board) must be centered on the RGB panel receiving connector, as shown below:

 <img src="images/ShieldtoPanel.JPG" width="300">